CPI at COP25

 Jorge Moreira da Silva (Director, Development Co-operation Directorate, OECD) delivered introductory remarks, and Antonio Ketterer (Division Chief, Connectivity, Markets and Finance Division, IDB) will follow with a presentation.

 GCF’s and GEF’s role in blended finance: How climate finance mechanisms are using development capital to mobilize addition private finance for NDC related investments

 Monday, December 9, 18:30-19:30

-CPI’s Executive Director, Dr. Barbara Buchner, will be a moderator for the panel at this side event which will demonstrate how innovative equity, grant, guarantee and lending instruments are being deployed by the GCF and the GEF to de-risk scalable projects to contribute towards achieving the commitments of the Paris Agreement across developing countries.
+CPI’s Executive Director, Dr. Barbara Buchner, moderated this side event which demonstrated how innovative equity, grant, guarantee and lending instruments are being deployed by the GCF and the GEF to de-risk scalable projects to contribute towards achieving the commitments of the Paris Agreement across developing countries.

 - Yannick Glemarec: Executive Director, Green Climate Fund (GCF)

 - Naoko Ishii: CEO, Global Environment Facility (GEF)